William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 Daughter Lillie Belle Miner (1893-1987) was born on Feb.
 13, 1893 in Dunbar, Fayette County.
 She was married three known times.

 Lillie was first married to Nelson A. Miles Nicholson ( ? - ? ), a native of Granite City, IL, on June 10, 1916.
-She was age 23 at the time of marriage, but the union did not last long.
+She was age 23 at the time of marriage, but the union did not last long, and they divorced.

 She died at Brecksville, OH at age 94 on Aug.
-12, 1987, and was brought back for burial in the Chalk Hill Lutheran Cemetery.
-Her obituary was published in the Somerset (PA) Daily American.
+12, 1987, and the remains were brought back for interment in the Chalk Hill Lutheran Cemetery.
+Her obituary was published in the Somerset (PA) Daily American, which said that she was survived by an astonishing 20 grandchildren, 38 great-grandchildren and five great-great grandchildren.

 Daughter Dorothy Hess McDowell (1912-2003) was born on July 12, 1912 in Connellsville.
 On July 16, 1935, she married Ralph Edmund Fisher (1911-1996), a 24-year-old painter, and the son of Earl and Amanda (Barricklow) Fisher of Uniontown.
 Their wedding was held in Waynesboro, Franklin County, PA, performed by Rev. J.M.
 Rutherford.
 They had six known children, Joan Halbrook, Ralph E. "Junior" Fisher Jr., David Fisher and Amanda B. Fisher, and two who died in infancy.
 They lived in Lemont Furnace, near Uniontown.
 Dorothy was board treasurer of the Seventh Day Adventist Church of Uniontown and "enjoyed making quilts and blankets," said the Uniontown Herald Standard.
 Ralph was a devoted gardener and worked as a painter and wall paper hanger, and helped with maintenance chores at the church.
 He died on Dec.
 30, 1996, at the age of 85, ending a marital union of 61 years.
 Dorothy outlived him by seven years.
 Tragedy rocked the family on May 29, 1999 when 17-year-old great-granddaughter Stacy Lyn Halbrook died in a vehicular accident in Berks County, PA.
 With her family at her side, she passed away at age 91 on Nov.
 6, 2003.
 She was laid to rest at Christ Lutheran Church Cemetery in Chalk Hill.
 Surviving her at the time of her death were eight grandchildren and nine great-grandchildren.

-Daughter Izora L. McDowell (1928- ? ) married Steward Miller (1918-1989), the son of William and Ada Pearl Miller.
-They resided in Connellsville and had two children -- Dara Loiselle and Russell S. Miller.
+Daughter Izora L. McDowell (1928- ? ) was born in 1928.
+She married Steward Miller (1918-1989), the son of William and Ada Pearl Miller.
+They resided in Connellsville and produced two children -- Dara Joan Loiselle and Russell Steward Miller.
 Circa 1987, she was in Friedens, Somerset County, PA and by 1989 had moved to Hancock, MD.
 Steward was a veteran of World War II, serving in the U.S. Army, and a member of the Somerset Christian & Missionary Alliance Church.
 He was employed for many years as an agent with the Internal Revenue Service.
 He died at home in Hancock on Oct.
 12, 1989 at the age of 70.
 His remains were returned to Pennsylvania for interment in Somerset County Memorial Park.
-Izora lived in Hancock circa 2003.
+Izora remained in Hancock and is known to have been there circa 2003.
+She was still living in 2018.

 ~ Son Espy Leroy Miner ~